-Two, three and four bedroom homes available with shared ownership in Acle
+Two and three bedroom homes available with shared ownership in Acle

 The location couldn’t be more convenient, with the town centre shops around five minutes’ walk away.
 The station is only a little further.
 But it’s not just about convenience.
 At St Edmund’s Park you’ll have some of county’s best attractions conveniently close.
 Enjoy the charismatic city of Norwich, The Broads National Park, and the magnificent beaches of the Norfolk coast.

 Acle is a historic little town, whose 13th century church lends its name to your new home.
 17th and 18th century buildings survive in the town centre, bringing glimpses of the past alongside the newer additions.

 If you’re a community-minded sort of person, Acle has plenty of clubs and organisations where you can play a part in local life and meet new people.
 You could sign up for tennis, football, badminton,

 cricket, rock and soul choir, Pilates and art; while scouts, cubs, guides, brownies, a youth club and army cadets keep the younger people busy.

 Around The Lanes, Elm Hill and Cathedral Quarter, heritage meets the modern day, with quirky boutiques, bars and restaurants in the lopsided timbered buildings, and a 14th century merchant’s house re-purposed as a Picturehouse cinema.